Domain verification

 My homepage is a SPA — what do I do?

 Use the .well-known/sill-proof.txt fallback.
 Most static hosts serve .well-known paths without configuration.
-If you cannot serve a custom file (Shopify Plus, certain SaaS storefronts), the Shopify OAuth path or Stripe Connect can record the proof instead, subject to the domain-match check.
+If you cannot serve a custom file (Shopify Plus, certain SaaS storefronts), the Shopify OAuth path can record the proof standalone; Stripe OAuth and WooCommerce REST API keys can each record a proof that composes with the HTTP-challenge — see Connector credentials as proof.

 Can the same proof token be reused across multiple sites?